Skip to main content

 Essential Data Analyst Skills: Technical Skills

 Technical skills form the backbone of a data analyst's expertise.
-These skills enable you to manipulate data, conduct complex analyses, and generate insights that can drive business decisions.
+These skills enable you to manipulate data, conduct complex analyses, and generate insights to drive business decisions.
 Let’s take a look at the technical data analyst skills you’ll need:

 1. Programming languages (Python, R, SQL)